ThePhD/ThePhD.github.io/_posts/2019-11-23-Concerns about SG6 TS Bits.markdown

 Drop the `std::string` constructors and stop strongly coupling the containers and a potential form of its serialization.
 Whether or not compilation times get worse because of the header is a secondary concern: modules or no, this kind of constructor is the pinnacle of mixing concerns and is not something that should show up in an API designed for today's use.

 Even a `std::string_view` constructor is of supremely bad form.
-These should be separate free functions and have no business on the interface of the class: that they exist is a symptom of not having a proper way to iterate over bits in the Standard Library, and as soon as Fix 0 is deployed the pressure of providing these serializing constructors decreases dramatically.
+These should be separate free functions and have no business on the interface of the class: that they exist is a symptom of not having a proper way to iterate over bits in the Standard Library.

-Serialization can be provided by a suite of functions similar to `to_string`.
+Nevertheless, serialization can be provided by a suite of functions similar to `std::to_string`.
 They can take this form:

 ```cpp
 template <typename Iterator, typename Sentinel>